 Coccidia in Dogs and Cats

 Coccidia are parasites that are often misunderstood.
 After the first exposure, Coccidian parasites are always present in the animal's intestines, and they're just waiting to take advantage of any digestive upset.
 It is rarely the initial cause of the diarrhea, but once diarrhea starts, the Coccidia will grow to large numbers to keep the diarrhea going.
 Coccidia are spread through feces, and younger animals are more susceptible to the disease because of their underdeveloped immune systems.
-Coccidia are a major issue for babies under 8 weeks old and can even kill them.
+Coccidia are a major issue for babies under eight weeks old and can even kill them.

 Puppies are born with a sterile gut, and their mother seeds their gut with good bacteria during cleaning and care.
 However, puppies are often introduced to Coccidia through their mothers' infected feces.
 Coccidia can be spread from puppies to kittens and vice versa.
 The goal is to keep the puppy's exposure to a minimum number.